tailcallhq/tailcallhq.github.io/graphql/graphql-conf-hackathon-2024.md

 ## Technical Requirements

+1. Repository should be forked from [Tailcall's GraphQL Conf Hackathon 2024](https://github.com/tailcallhq/hackathon)
-1. All CI tests should pass.
+2. All CI tests should pass.
-2. Your implementation should be under the `/projects` directory.
+3. Your implementation should be under the `/projects` directory.
-3. Should support any query that is supported by the schema.
+4. Should support any query that is supported by the schema.

 ## And Some More...